gmlewis/flutters-amazing/amazing/README.md

 to play around with colors, lines, animations, curves, and custom painters in Flutter to make some mazes.
 This app is the result.

+## Dedication

+I would like to dedicate this entry to my beautiful bride of 30 years, Susan.
+She is always patient, kind, and loving with me and puts up with a great deal.
+Thank you, my Love!
+If I win, the prize is yours.

 ## Running the app

 For either Android or iOS, execute the following command to run the app: